- How to Build a Relationship with your Guidance Counselor - October 30, 2016

 Description: Provided homework and study help to underprivileged kids.
 I studied with one girl until her Cs became As.
 I love being the “go-to” mentor.

 Analysis: This entry is particularly effective in the way that it provides so much information in so few words.
-Evidently, this student drafted the entry multiple times, which leads us to an important piece of advice: to take every, single section of the Common App seriously, even the short parts.
+Evidently, this student drafted the entry multiple times, which leads us to an important piece of advice: take every single section of the Common App seriously, even the short parts.
 Indeed, just because the description section on the Activity chapter of the Common App is short does not mean that it isn’t important.
 If anything, it means you must choose your words even more carefully in order to craft a quality entry.

 Additionally, this entry impressively showcases a certain amount of personal, emotional investment in the charity on the part of the applicant.
 The detail of watching a student improve their grades from Cs to As both quantifies the service that the applicant has done as well as exhibits the applicant’s emotional investment in his or her work.